ietf-wg-acme/acme/draft-ietf-acme-acme.md

 own heuristics to decide which is optimal.

-The server MUST also provide a link relation header field with relation "author" to indicate the application under which this certificate was issued.
+The server MUST also provide a link relation header field with relation "author" to indicate the order under which this certificate was issued.

 If the CA participates in Certificate Transparency (CT) {{?RFC6962}}, then they may want to provide the client with a Signed Certificate Timestamp (SCT) that